stavalfi/TorrentX/paper/README.md

 ##### Builder

-In every use of redux, I use builder to build the new state.
+In every use of main.redux, I use builder to build the new state.
 I have a required fields and an optional fields.

 ##### Visitor